Table of Contents

 Resilience: Mental Flexibility

 The term resilience refers to psychological and physical factors that help the individual go through life unimpaired by crises and diseases.
 A high resilience is characterized by acceptance, a focus on finding solutions, and trust in improvements, instead of self-pity and resignation.
-High internal locus of control („I can change something“) and corresponding styles of attribution are indicators for high resilience.
+High internal locus of control (‘I can change something’) and corresponding styles of attribution are indicators of high resilience.

-The term prevention is an umbrella term for the time-dependent interventions for health provision.
-With primary prevention, the development of diseases shall be prevented.
-The secondary prevention or early detection wants to detect diseases at an early stage, so that therapy can be initiated as early as possible.
-With tertiary prevention, consequences of diseases shall be mitigated, a relapse in already incurred diseases avoided and their exacerbation prevented.
+The term ‘prevention’ is an umbrella term for the time-dependent interventions for health provision.
+With primary prevention, the development of diseases is prevented.
+Secondary prevention or early detection aims to detect diseases at an early stage, so that therapy can be initiated as early as possible.
+Tertiary prevention aims to mitigate the consequences of diseases, avoid relapse in already incurred diseases avoided, and prevent their exacerbation.

-Primary prevention wants to prevent diseases before they first occur and appeals to both high-risk groups as well as healthy people.
+Primary prevention aims to prevent diseases before they occur and is relevant to high-risk groups as well as healthy people.
 Important examples of primary prevention are:

-- General measures, training, and campaigns on nutrition, stress management, HIV
+- General measures, training, and campaigns on nutrition, stress management

 - Prevention of drug abuse